George S. Patton's speech to the Third Army: Background

+Speech

 Delivery and style

 Patton began delivering speeches to his troops in the United Kingdom in February 1944.
 The extent of his giving the particular speech that became famous is unclear, with different sources saying it had taken this form by March, or around early May, or in late May.
 The number of speeches given is also not clear, with one source saying four to six, and others suggesting that every unit in the Third Army heard an instance.
 The most famous and well known of the speeches occurred on 5 June 1944, the day before D-Day.
 Though he was unaware of the actual date for the beginning of the invasion of Europe (as the Third Army was not part of the initial landing force), Patton used the speech as a motivational device to excite the men under his command and prevent them from losing their nerve.
 Patton delivered the speech without notes, and so though it was substantially the same at each occurrence, the order of some of its parts varied.
 One notable difference occurred in the speech he delivered on 31 May 1944, while addressing the U.S. 6th Armored Division, when he began with a remark that would later be among his most famous:

 Patton's words were later written down by a number of troops who witnessed his remarks, and so a number of iterations exist with differences in wording.
-Historian Terry Brighton constructed a full speech from a number of soldiers who recounted the speech in their memoirs, including Gilbert R. Cook, Hobart R. Gay, and a number of other junior soldiers.
+Historian Terry Brighton constructed a full speech from a number of soldiers who recounted the speech in their memoirs, including Gilbert R. Cook, Hobart R. Gay, and other junior soldiers.
 Patton only wrote briefly of his orations in his diary, noting, "as in all of my talks, I stressed fighting and killing."
 The speech later became so popular that it was called simply "Patton's speech" or "The speech" when referencing the general.